Veeam Backup for Microsoft Office 365: Retention Types & Policy

 26.08.2019 11:00 am: The issue that was causing backups to fail has been acknowledged and fixed.

 27.08.2019 00:01 am: Retention policy is being applied.
-It doesn’t remove any files from repository although the date and time of a backup for them is no longer covered by its 48 hours period.
-This happens because retention policy preserves the last successful backup during failed runs until the new one would be created.
+It doesn’t remove any files from the repository although the date and time of a backup for them is no longer covered by its 48 hours period.
+This happens because the retention policy preserves the last successful backup during failed runs until the new one is created.

-27.08.2019 01:00 am: OneDrive job starts and successfully creates new restore point.
-After that, it removes the restore point created on 24.08 because it no longer meets the retention policy and at the same time now we have a confirmation that new restore point was successfully created.
+27.08.2019 01:00 am: A OneDrive job starts and successfully creates a new restore point.
+After that, it removes the restore point created on 24.08 because it no longer meets the retention policy and at the same time now we have a confirmation that a new restore point was successfully created.

 It’s important to understand that this rule is only applicable for the job experiencing any issues.
-If a job would be simply disabled in UI, retention would not be paused.
+If a job was simply disabled in UI, retention would not be paused.

 What happens on a storage?